from onprem import LLM

 prompt += "}"

-return prompt
+prompt return prompt

-d = guider.prompt(generate_character_prompt("A quick and nimble fighter"))
+= guider.prompt(generate_character_prompt("A quick and nimble fighter")) d

 The Generated Dictionary: